jamesma/jamesma.github.io/about.md

 About Me
 ========

 I study Computer Science at Purdue University with a concentration in Software Engineering.
-I indulge myself with Mobile and Web application development.
-This summer, I'm doing an internship at [Amazon] as a Software Developer.
+I indulge myself in Mobile and Web application development.
+This summer, I'll be interning at [Amazon] as a Software Developer.

 You can find me on [Twitter][], [Linkedin][] and [GitHub][].
 You can [download my resume][] or check out what I've been up to below.